 Jazz taught us how to say “hello,” which is a version of Spanish, “holahola,” spoken very fast with a slightly different accent.
 We passed many, many people during the four hours, and every single one of them greeted us with a smile and loved it when we said “holahola” to them.

 The poorest area we cycled through was the hostel.
 This was once a “men only” neighborhood but is now coed.
 The houses are constructed out of corrugated tin, wood, and bricks.
-Many people share outhouses and communal washing areas, we saw people doing their wash at the outdoor faucets, and like everywhere else, there was trash everywhere.
+Many people share outhouses and communal washing areas, we saw people doing their wash at the outdoor faucets, and unfortunately, there was trash everywhere.

 One of the stops during the tour was to a local business, one of the small restaurants in Soweto.
 Twenty of us packed ourselves into a very small, very cozy shack made of corrugated tin, for a traditional Soweto meal of cow cheeks and home brewed beer.
 This was a meal eaten by many people living in this area during apartheid.
 I guess cow cheeks, a part of the cow I would have never thought to eat, was a cheap way to get some meat into their diet.
 After trying it, I couldn’t imagine it becoming part of my daily diet.

 We were served the cow cheeks on a cutting board, and it looked like something from an episode of “Fear Factor.”
 There are small bits of beef mixed in with larger globs of fat.
-It is cooked unseasoned, and it was basically like eating a chunk of fat that you would normally try to avoid eating while having steak.
+It is cooked unseasoned, and it was basically like eating a chunk of fat.

 Our tour concluded at the houses of Nelson Mandela and Desmond Tutu.
 Their houses were within 50 meters of each other.
 Seeing Nelson Mandela’s house was a bit of a bust, as he only lived here for eleven days, just after being released from prison.
 After an assassination attempt, he was moved to a different house.
 You know you are famous when people flock to a house you lived in for just 11 days.